bedapub/besca/README.md

 For more information please view the package documentation: https://bedapub.github.io/besca/

+If you are interested in contributing you can check the repository wiki for helpful information on contributing: https://github.com/bedapub/besca/wiki

 ## Installation

 If you are familiar with python packages simply install it using pip: